 Clustering technique is used in database and information retrieval system for organizing data and improving retrieval efficiency.
 We surmise such functionality is valuable to a Peer-to-Peer (P2P) distributed environment.
-In this paper, we introduce the concept of peer clustering at the level of overlaying network topology, and content-based query routing strategy to improve existing retrieval methods.
+In this paper, we introduce the concept of peer clustering at the level of overlaying network topology, thus, data inside the P2P network are organized in a fashion similar to a Yellow Pages.
+Moreover, the usability of these systems depends on effective techniques to retrieve information, however, the current strategies used in existing P2P systems are inefficient.
+To avoid query messages flooding and saving resources in handling irrelevant queries, we propose a content-based query routing strategy, the Firework Query Model, to improve existing retrieval methods.
+In contrast to broadcasting the query message, our query message is routed intelligently according to its content.
+Once it reaches the target cluster, the query message is broadcasted to all peers inside the cluster much like an exploding firework.
 We design and implement a DIStributed COntent-based Visual Information Retrieval (DISCOVIR) system with content-based query functionality and improved query efficiency.
 We demonstrate its scalability and efficiency through simulation.